- Primary media

 Media can be easily retrofitted into existing activated sludge plants for flow and load uprates.

-Small sized media with high surface area such as Biopipe 600, Biopipe+, Biotag, and Bioflo+, available in polypropylene or high density polyethylene, have a proven MBBR track record.
+Small sized media with high surface area such as Biopebble, Biopipe 600, Biopipe+, Biotag, and Bioflo+, available in polypropylene or high density polyethylene, have a proven MBBR track record.

 Advantages of Warden Biomedia